Department of Defense

 - Collaborates and engages with leadership within CSELS Divisions and across CDC.

-- Works closely with the CSELS and DLS Senior Level Leadership, including collaborating with the Associate Directors for Science, Communication, Policy, and Evaluation on various aspects of our programmatic initiatives.
+- Works closely with the CSELS and DLS Senior Level Leadership, including collaborating with:

-- Works with CIOs across CDC to align CSELS/DLS activities with broad agency strategies and may need to engage with external partners.
+- Works with chief information officers across CDC to align CSELS/DLS activities with broad agency strategies and may need to engage with external partners.

 Centers for Disease Control and Prevention, Division of State and Local Readiness